AndersenLab/2024_beta_tubulin_manuscript/README.md

-Data and scripts to accompany the manucript "Quantitative tests of albendazole resistance in beta-tubulin mutants"
+Data and code to accompany the manuscript "Quantitative tests of albendazole resistance in beta-tubulin mutants"